aspuru-guzik-group/Pasithea/README.md

 * `utils.py`: General purpose utils.

 * `{mol/plot}_utils.py`: Util modules for adding noise to inputs, converting between molecular representations, and visualization.

-Below are modules you can run to generate molecules and visualize the results:

 * `demo.py`: Experiment with the model on the QM9 dataset.
 You may tweak some settings in `settings.yml`.